Buckfastleigh, Totnes and South Devon Railway: Financial difficulties

 The company had never been in good financial health, and the situation seems to have deteriorated after the initial years.
 By 1896 it was obvious that the company could not continue, and a liquidator was appointed pending sale.
-The GWR was the only possible purchaser, and the sale took effect on 1 July 1897.
+The GWR was the only possible purchaser; the sale was approved by the Great Western Railway (Additional Powers) Act 1897 (60 & 61 Vict. c. ccxlviii), and the sale took effect on 1 July 1897.
 The shareholders received £22,450 for their £130,000 investment.
 The GWR assumed the obligations of the debentures and preference share guarantees.

 Under the GWR

 The line had been saved by the GWR and indeed some improvement to it passenger carryings took place in the years up to the beginning of World War I. The GWR introduced its railmotor services for passenger trains on the branch, and later push and pull trains (often called auto-trains), in both cases reducing operating costs somewhat.

 However Newton Abbot became increasingly the commercial centre in the locality, and Totnes lost importance.
 As road transport—for passengers as well as goods—became available the short road journey to Newton Abbot was decisive for most purposes and the line's traffic declined.
 The small-scale traditional industries of Buckfastleigh and Ashburton were now obsolescent and their potential railway traffic declined with them.
 Passenger tickets issued at Ashburton declined from 24,688 in 1903 to 13,851 in 1923 and 4,843 in 1933.